francescoalemanno/fastABC/README.md

 # fastABC
-experimental repository for a c++ impementation of Approximate Bayesian Methods, stemming from the particle filtering literature.
+experimental repository for a c++ implementation of Approximate Bayesian Methods, stemming from the particle filtering literature.

 ![Alt text](./plot_infer/plot.svg)